 Additional Information: This data element was added to the Vehicle data file in 1990.
 Prior to 2010 this data element was called "Initial Point of Impact".
 In the 2010 and 2011 Coding Manuals, it was called "Initial Damaged Area".
 Since 2012 it is called "Initial Contact Point".
-Starting in 2010, this data element is derived from the crash events.
-It is the first recorded area of impact value for this vehicle in the Vevent data file.
+Starting in 2010, this data element is derived from the crash events for the vehicle.
+It is the first recorded "Area of Impact (This Vehicle)" value for this vehicle.

-This data element also appears in the Person data file and in the Parkwork data file as PIMPACT (PIMPACT prior to 2010).
+This data element also appears in the Person data file and in the Parkwork data file as PIMPACT1 (PIMPACT prior to 2010).